Juren39/gait_tracking/README.md

 source: "./data/demo.mp4"
 ```
 To change the video being tracked, update the `source` path to the desired input video path.
+The required Re-ID model and YOLO model for the project will be automatically downloaded to the root directory of this project.
+However, the gait model currently needs to be prepared manually.

 ### 3. Run the Project
 Run the main program directly from the root folder: